 Drivers face many distractions when they get behind the wheel.
 Unfortunately, distracted driving behaviors often result in devastating crashes.
-At Shapiro, Appleton, Washburn & Sharp, our team is here to help if you need a Virginia Beach distracted driving accident attorney.
+At Shapiro, Washburn & Sharp, our team is here to help if you need a Virginia Beach distracted driving accident attorney.
 If you have been injured as a result of the negligence of another driver, we want to make sure that you recover total compensation for your losses.
 Let us use our resources to investigate your claim, prove that the other driver was distracted, and help you recover the money you need to get through this.

 Why Choose Shapiro, Washburn & Sharp?

-- The team at Shapiro, Appleton, Washburn & Sharp has been a leader in terms of multimillion-dollar settlements throughout the Commonwealth of Virginia and North Carolina.
+- The team at Shapiro, Washburn & Sharp has been a leader in terms of multimillion-dollar settlements throughout the Commonwealth of Virginia and North Carolina.

 - We handle only personal injury law cases.
 This helps us focus our resources and experience in one area of law so we can better serve our clients.

 - We believe in providing the highest level of personal client services, and we take the time to get to know the stories of the people who walk through our door.

-We have had tremendous success securing major settlements and crash victims, including an $340,000 arbitration award for a man who sustained a TBI after an accident caused by a distracted driver.
+We have had tremendous success securing major settlements and crash victims, including an $340,000 arbitration award for a man who sustained a TBI after a car accident caused by a distracted driver.

 How Will an Attorney Help a Virginia Beach Distracted Driver Case?

-Distracted driving accident cases can become very complex, particularly when it comes to actually proving that the other driver was distracted behind the wheel.
-A vehicle accident lawyer in Virginia Beach can use their resources to uncover various types of evidence to prove a distraction, including:
+Distracted driving car accident cases can become very complex, particularly when it comes to actually proving that the other driver was distracted behind the wheel.
+A distracted driving accident lawyer in Virginia Beach can use their resources to uncover various types of evidence to prove a distraction, including:

 - Photo or video surveillance